 While I think it is healthy to vocalize that mistrust, I personally am asking for it to be surrendered at the cross as well, especially among us who wear the yoke of Christ as pastors and church leaders.
 It does not further the Kingdom of God for us to take offense at one another.

-The defensiveness I am hearing from some Southerners about the Confederate flag has that same sound of the refrain of the dwarves to me, whether it is dwarves are for the dwarves, or Southerners are for the Southerners!
 We must not be so afraid of being taken in that we cannot be taken out of our protective tribal huddles.
 All of these identities in the flesh, including our Southern heritage are to be counted as rubbish in order that we might gain Christ and be found in him.

 How have you seen communication breakdown as people retreat to safe huddles of worldly identity?
 Would you say Christian reconciliation is the way forward?
 How so or why not?
 Some would say the banner of Christ is the only true unifying banner for every tribe, race and nation; do you agree?
 (Read Part 3 HERE)